-We believe that much progress was made toward addressing student performance during the 2017-2018 school year.
+We believe that much progress was made toward addressing student performance during the 2018-2019 school year.
 Several important goals were realized:

-- Increased emphasis on student performance data used to inform instruction and monitor student learning. - Rtl and ERI programs were continued in reading at 5K through grade 3. - Continued the PTA Parent Volunteer Program (Study Buddies) utilizing 84 adult and student volunteers who served 84+ students weekly for work in reading and/or math skills. - Continued implementation of regular grade level team meetings with the Instructional Coach and Principal.
+- Increased emphasis on student performance data used to inform instruction and monitor student learning. - Rtl and ERI programs were continued in reading at 5K through grade 3. - Continued the PTA Parent Volunteer Program (Study Buddies) utilizing adult and student volunteers who served students weekly for work in reading and/or math skills. - Continued implementation of regular grade level team meetings with the Instructional Coach and Principal.
 We have continued with the grade-level planning meeting on "B" weeks. - Continued protection of instructional time

-- Use of district language curriculum in FLES program for grades 3-5 - Continued implementation of guidelines for removing students from Immersion Programs - Continued to use SC PASS, SC Ready, and Fountas & Pinnell data to guide instruction. - Implemented TE 21 benchmark to drive instruction and monitor student learning - Continued to implemented a balanced literacy focus in reading instruction in all classes - Continued our membership in the Utah Consortium for Immersion and implemented literacy instruction in all language classes - PLC training conducted for all teaching staff. - Established satellite resource libraries at residence hotels that serve our homeless students.
-These libraries include reading books for students and resources materials and learning games for families.
+- Use of district language curriculum in FLES program for grades 3-5 - Continued implementation of guidelines for removing students from Immersion Programs - Continued to use SC PASS, SC Ready, and Fountas & Pinnell data to guide instruction. - Continued implementation of TE 21 benchmark to drive instruction and monitor student learning - Continued to implemented a balanced literacy focus in reading instruction in all classes - Continued our membership in the Utah Consortium for Immersion and implemented literacy instruction in all language classes - PLC training conducted for all teaching staff. - Established satellite resource libraries at residence hotels that serve our homeless students.
+These libraries include reading books for students and resources materials and learning games for families. - Spring 2018 State Testing showed an increase of 6 % in ELA and 15% in Math.